kon3155/tianyedoctor/content/en/authors/xuliu/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Xinqiao Hospital of Third Military Medical University, Chongqing city
+  - name: Xinqiao Hospital of Third Military Medical University, Chongqing city.

 # Short bio (displayed in user profile at end of posts)
 bio: ''
-weight: 20
+weight: 30
 user_groups:
   - Alumni